ManuelZ/web-app-nestjs/README.md

 ## How to run

-In the root of the application (this folder), run:
+In the root folder, run:

 ```
 sudo ./run.sh